maziac/z80-sample-program/readme.md

 Start CSpect from the console to verify that the DeZog/CSpect Plugin has started.
 You should see an output like "DeZog plugin started." followed by the port address the plugin is listening to.

-When ZEsarUX is up and running start debugging from vscode.
+When CSpect is up and running start debugging from vscode.
-Select ZEsarUX and press the green arrow:
+Select CSpect and press the green arrow:
 ![](documentation/images/dbg_select_cspect.jpg)

 Now the following happens:

-1. A socket DZRP connection is opened to ZEsarUX.
+1. A socket DZRP connection is opened to CSpect
-2. The snapshot (z80-sample-program.sna) is loaded to ZEsarUX.
+2. The snapshot (z80-sample-program.sna) is loaded to CSpect
 3. The breakpoints are reset.
-4. The .list and .label files are read
+4. The .sld file is read
-5. vscode requests the 'CALL STACK' and the 'VARIABLES'
+5. vscode requests the 'CALL STACK' and the 'VARIABLES' from CSpect
-6. call stack, disassembly and the registers values are requested from CSpect.

 You should be left with a stopped program like before with the Z80 simulator.